-In the fall of 2008 President Guy Bailey met with the Texas Tech University (TTU) Strategic Planning Council and initiated a strategic planning process utilizing a paper entitled, "What makes a national research university?"
+In the fall of 2008 President Guy Bailey met with the Texas Tech Strategic Planning Council and initiated a strategic planning process utilizing a paper entitled, "What makes a national research university?"
 The following spring, Provost Robert Smith organized an institution-wide planning process, which resulted in Making it possible...
 2010-2020 Strategic Plan.
 This plan, enabled by Texas Tech's prior 2001-2004 and 2005-2009 strategic plans, was indeed, "a natural expansion" of the institution's vision, mission and planning foci.
-As an outcome of this process, a new vision statement has been written, along with five strategic priorities and related key performance indicators.
-(Note: a new Mission Statement is under review by the Texas Tech Strategic Planning Council at the time of submission of this research plan.)
+As an outcome of this process, new vision and mission statements were written, along with five strategic priorities and related key performance indicators.